7 Tips on How to Respond to a Rejection Email (with examples)

 How to Respond to a Rejection Email

-So, once you’ve had the chance to get that bumped feeling out of your system, follow this guide on how to respond to a rejection email with grace and professionalism.
+So, once you’ve had the chance to get that bummed feeling out of your system, follow this guide on responding to a rejection email with grace and professionalism.

-When you’re rejected, whether it’s by a potential employer, someone you’re attracted to, or anyone else in this world, it doesn’t feel good.
+It doesn’t feel good when a potential employer, someone you’re attracted to, or anyone else in this world rejects you.

-Your first response, unless you are the most emotionally mature person on the planet, is to want to fight back a little bit or take it personally.
-However, that doesn’t do you any good.
-Especially during a job hunt.
+Unless you are the most emotionally mature person on the planet, your first response is to want to fight back a little bit or take it personally.
+However, that doesn’t do you any good, especially during a job hunt.

-As the old saying goes, you catch more flies with honey than you do with vinegar.
-So, it’s in your best interest to maintain your composure, be grateful for the opportunity you were given, and ultimately keep the pathway of communication open without any hard feelings.
+As the old saying goes, you catch more flies with honey than with vinegar.
+So, it’s in your best interest to maintain your composure, be grateful for the opportunity you were given, and ultimately keep the communication pathway open without any hard feelings.

 7 tips On How To Reply To A Rejection Email

-Of course, telling you to respond graciously doesn’t help if you don’t know how to properly do it.
-Here are seven tips to help you respond accordingly along with some examples you can use to craft your own rejection response.
+Of course, telling you to respond graciously doesn't help if you don't know how to do it properly.
+Here are seven tips to help you respond accordingly, along with some examples you can use to craft your rejection response.

 1. Thank them for their time